How to order a martini

-Let’s break it down so that next time you can walk up to the counter like a pro and order the Don Draper go-to.
+Let’s break it down so that next time you can walk up to the counter like a pro and order the Don Draper staple.

 The key thing to remember is that the martini is basically like drinking pure vodka or gin.
 Sure, there’s a little vermouth in there and a touch of olive flavor, but really, it’s a whole lot of alcohol.
 Consequently, a martini isn’t for everyone.

-In my own humble opinion, I believe that when you want to complement your dinner, order wine.
+In my opinion, I think that when you want to complement your dinner, a glass of wine is always nice.
 When you want to celebrate, order champagne.
-When relaxing with friends, beer.
+When relaxing with friends, maybe it’s a beer.
 And when you simply want to feel a bit loose (or tight, in Hemingway parlance), order a martini.

 Step 1: Gin or vodka